IlhaanHasssan/tech264-cloud-linux/cloud/create_SSH_key.md

 <br>
 ![alt text](image-2.png)

-6. Use `git remote -v` to check your new changes have saved properly
+6. You should now be back in your local directory: Use `git remote -v` to check your new changes have saved properly
 7. Make some changes to a file in your repo and push them, it should push correctly and now using SSH

 - **An easier way to change from HTTPS to SSH**